openshift/openshift-origin-design/designs/virtualization/4.6/Snapshots-updates/snapshots-updates.md

 ![Restore failed](img/Failed.png)

-In case the Restore failed the users can either go to the snapshot details page (by clicking the snapshot name) to see the inline warning alert and continue the investigation from the link
+In case the Restore failed the users can either go to the snapshot details page (by clicking the snapshot name) to see the inline warning alert and continue the investigation from the link.

 ![Details page](img/Details-page.png)